 - What to Eat and Drink while Exercising in Hot Weather

 Here are a few of our favorite backpacking recipes…

 DISCLAIMER: THIS IS GENERAL NUTRITION ADVICE AND YOU SHOULD TALK WITH YOUR PHYSICIAN BEFORE IMPLEMENTING ANY DIETARY OR LIFESTYLE CHANGES.
 ALWAYS CHECK NUTRITION LABELS AND INGREDIENT LISTS TO MAKE SURE FOOD ITEMS WILL WORK FOR YOU.

 About the author:

-Kasey Hutchinson, RD, LMT is a registered dietitian, massage therapist and outdoor enthusiast.
-She lives in the Rocky Mountains of Montana where she enjoys backpacking, camping, rock climbing and back country snowboarding every chance she gets.
-Kasey’s passion for health, nutrition and the great outdoors fuels her curiosity to discover the best foods for backcountry missions and overall health.
-Kasey hopes to inspire people to live a vibrant, fulfilling life using outdoor exercise and healthy food as the vehicle for success.
+Kasey Hutchinson, RD, LMT is a registered dietitian, massage therapist and outdoor enthusiast living in the Rocky Mountains of Montana.
+She enjoys backpacking, camping, rock climbing and backcountry snowboarding every chance she gets.
+Kasey’s passion for health, nutrition and the great outdoors fuels her curiosity to discover the best foods for backcountry adventures and overall health.
+She hopes to inspire people to live a vibrant, fulfilling life using outdoor exercise and healthy food as the vehicle for success.
 For more information about Kasey’s background and services, check out www.vibrantnutritionrd.com.
 Kasey’s outdoor adventures and culinary tips can also be followed on Instagram.